-PanAust is committed to the underlying principles of the VPs and looks forward to contributing further to the VPI into 2022 and beyond.
-This will occur through attendance at the Toronto Plenary and associated meetings, and other opportunities that present for engagement, in countries in which PanAust has an on the ground presence.
+PanAust is committed to the underlying principles of the VPs and looks forward to contributing further to the VPI into 2023 and beyond.
+This was demonstrated through attendance at the London Plenary and associated meetings in 2023, and other opportunities that present for engagement, in countries in which PanAust has an on the ground presence.
+In late 2023 PanAust started initial discussions with the Papua New Guinea Chamber of Resource and Energy (PNG CORE) on the potential participation in and advocacy for an in country working group of VPI members to discuss issues and approaches for implementation of the Voluntary Principles on the ground.

 As PanAust's international operating base grows, so too will opportunities to advance the implementation of the Voluntary Principles to new locations where the Company may operate.
-PanAust participated in meetings of the Myanmar in country working group in 2021 in response to the coup d'état.